SURF-ML/Agentic_ML/README.md

 # Agentic_ML

 ## Overview
 `Agentic_ML` is a sophisticated Python application designed to automate deep learning (DL) training pipelines using an agentic approach.
-It leverages the `smolagents` library to orchestrate multiple specialized AI agents, each capable of handling different aspects of an ML project lifecycle.
+It leverages the `smolagents` library from HuggingFace to orchestrate multiple specialized AI agents, each capable of handling different aspects of an ML project lifecycle.
 This includes tasks such as web browsing, PDF processing, file management, data inspection, and package installation.

 The core of the system is the `AgentOrchestrator`, which manages the creation, configuration, and execution of these agents.
 It supports integration with various Large Language Models (LLMs) from providers like Hugging Face Transformers, Ollama, or OpenAI, allowing for flexible and powerful AI-driven automation.